MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Threat_Intel.md

 4. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-5. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.
+5. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-6. Select your Azure Sentinel Workspace you created earlier.
+6. Select your Microsoft Sentinel Workspace you created earlier.

 7. From the Data Connectors tab, select the **Threat intelligence - TAXII** connector.